 The three scripts of Bronze Age Crete form a rough sequence.
 Cretan hieroglyphic is the earliest, a pictorial system tied to the Old Palace period.
 Linear A followed and partly coexisted with it; its signs are more abstract and stroke-based, and it too remains undeciphered, recording an unknown Minoan language.
 Linear B is the latest of the three and the only one that can be read, because the script was shown to record an early form of Greek used by the later Mycenaean administration at Knossos and on the mainland.

-Although the scripts share a setting and some signs look related, a clear line of descent between them is not proven, and each must be studied on its own terms.
+The scripts share a setting and a small stock of signs that look related, yet a clear line of descent between them is not proven, and each must be studied on its own terms.
 The pictorial hieroglyphics and the more linear strokes of the other two suggest a shift in how scribes wrote rather than a simple copy.
+A small stock of signs in the hieroglyphic and Linear A repertoires resemble each other closely enough that scholars suspect a shared root, while others have no counterpart, so the two systems are neither identical nor wholly separate.
 Our guide to Minoan Linear A covers the sister Minoan script in detail, and the next section covers what objects carry the Cretan hieroglyphic script.

 What objects carry the Cretan hieroglyphic script?

-Cretan hieroglyphics survive mainly on engraved seals and sealstones, on the clay sealings stamped by them, and on small clay documents such as bars and labels.
-These objects are small, which is one reason the surviving texts are short and few in number.
+Cretan hieroglyphics survive mainly on engraved seals and sealstones, on the clay sealings stamped by them, and on small clay documents such as bars, medallions and cones.
+These objects are small, which is one reason the surviving texts are short.

 Most Cretan hieroglyphic inscriptions appear on seals and sealstones, the small carved stones that Minoans used to mark ownership and authenticate goods.
-A seal was pressed into soft clay to leave a stamped impression, and many of these clay sealings survive even where the original stone does not.
-The script also appears on small clay documents created by palace administrators, including bars and labels that seem to have recorded short administrative notes.
+A seal was pressed into soft clay to leave a stamped impression, and the resulting clay sealings survive even where the original stone does not.
+The script also appears on small clay documents created by palace administrators, including bars, medallions or labels, and cone-shaped nodules that seem to have recorded short administrative notes.
 Together these objects show writing embedded in the daily running of the palace economy.

-Because the medium was so compact, each inscription carries only a handful of signs, and the complete corpus is modest in size.
-This is a practical obstacle to reading the script: short texts give few repeated patterns for scholars to analyse.
+The medium was so compact that each inscription carries only a short run of characters, and the complete corpus is modest in size, with the catalogued sign-groups numbering in the hundreds across all supports.
+This is a practical obstacle to reading the script, because short texts give scant repeated patterns for scholars to analyse.
 The seals themselves are also prized as art, combining fine engraving with the earliest Aegean writing.
 Our guide to the Linear B at Knossos covers the later, deciphered script for comparison, and the next section covers whether Cretan hieroglyphics have been deciphered.

 Have Cretan hieroglyphics been deciphered?

 Cretan hieroglyphics have not been deciphered, and the language they record is unknown.
-The main obstacles are that the surviving inscriptions are short and few, and that the pictorial signs cannot be tied to a known language, unlike Linear B which was shown to record Greek.
+The inscriptions are short, the corpus is small, and the pictorial signs cannot be tied to a known language, unlike Linear B, which records Greek.

 This contrasts sharply with Linear B, which was deciphered once it was recognised as recording an early form of Greek, giving scholars a known language to test against.
 For Cretan hieroglyphics there is no such anchor, and the underlying language has no certain identification.
 Objects such as the famous Phaistos Disc and the inscribed Arkalochori Axe are sometimes discussed alongside the hieroglyphic material, but they are not straightforwardly the same script and bring their own puzzles.
-Our guide to the Phaistos Disc covers that singular object, and the next section covers where you can see Cretan hieroglyphics today.
+Our guide to the Phaistos Disc covers that singular object, and the next section covers what modern scholarship has achieved with the corpus.

 Where can you see Cretan hieroglyphics today?